Before pottery - I was burning out. Let me take you on my journey.

 After my fear of hospital eased, I spent a lot of time walking in our local woods.
 People of all ages had been leaving painted stones and bark for others to find.
 This emotional connection to others was so vital for me throughout 2020.
 In return I collaborated with Holm Cafe to set up "Clay at Holm".
 Through this we offered clay for those who want to try making something at home.
 The response to this project has been incredible, and shown a clear demand for craft/art as a form of therapy during these difficult times.

-Over the past year I have been selling online, and have sold work through 3 local galleries/shops.
+Over the past couple of years I have been selling online and through local stockists.
 It's been an incredible start.
-I've paid off that refurbished kiln, and raised money for charities that mean a lot to me - Papyrus UK, Refuge UK, and EggCup Lancaster.
-I've worked with individuals on commission pieces and I've even collaborated with local groups, such as Cold Dark North.
+I paid off that refurbished kiln, and raised money for charities that mean a lot to me - Papyrus UK, Refuge UK, and EggCup Lancaster.
+I've worked with individuals and businesses on commission pieces, dinnerware sets and flower bowls.
+I've collaborated with local groups, such as Cold Dark North, and I've even set up workshops of my own, where I meet beginners who are looking for exactly what I found in my first lessons: a break from productivity, time to create, and a focus on clay.

 Being good enough is enough,